python/devguide/stdlibchanges.rst

 Proposal Process
 ''''''''''''''''
-If the module you want to proposing adding to the stdlib meets the proper requirements, you may propose its inclusion.
+If the module you want to propose adding to the stdlib meets the proper requirements, you may propose its inclusion.
 To start, you should email python-list or python-ideas to make sure the community in general would support the inclusion of the module (see :ref:`communication`).